afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

 }
 {% endhighlight %}

-Moreover, when dealing with computation of the rolling median, we ought to remember the insertion order of the numbers in the rolling window.
-In other words, we need a fixed size [queue][queue].
-This necessary for advancing the rolling window one element at a time, i.e. deleting the oldest element & inserting a new one:

-{% highlight go %}
-// FloatQueue is FIFO implementation type FloatQueue []float64

-// Push to queue
-func (fs FloatQueue) Push(item float64) FloatQueue {
-	return append(fs, item)
-}

-// Pop from queue
-func (fs FloatQueue) Pop() (item float64, queue FloatQueue) {
-	return fs[0], fs[1:]
-}
-{% endhighlight %}

-Looks like we have the components to make the rolling window possible.
-We insert into the window remembering the insertion order using the `FloatQueue` and keeping the last N elements sorted using the `SortedFloatSlice`:

-{% highlight go %}
-// FixedSizeSortedQueue remembers the insert order & keeps last N elements sorted type FixedSizeSortedQueue struct {
-	Queue  FloatQueue
-	Sorted SortedFloatSlice
-}

-// Push will insert a new element, remove oldest & keep the slice sorted func (s *FixedSizeSortedQueue) Push(item float64) {
-	removed, newQueue := s.Queue.Pop()
-	newQueue = newQueue.Push(item)
-	newSorted := s.Sorted.Delete(removed)
-	newSorted = newSorted.Insert(item)
-	s.Queue = newQueue
-	s.Sorted = newSorted
-}

-// NewFixedSizeSortedQueue initialises the queue of fixed order func NewFixedSizeSortedQueue(values []float64) FixedSizeSortedQueue {
-	sorted := make([]float64, len(values))
-	copy(sorted, values)
-	sort.Float64s(sorted)
-	return FixedSizeSortedQueue{
-		Queue:  values,
-		Sorted: sorted,
-	}
-}
-{% endhighlight %}

-Finally we have all the components to make the computation possible.
+We have all the components to make the computation possible.
 Just like pandas we pre-fill the result with `NaN`'s where computation is impossible.
-We initialise the sliding window at the start of the series, and keep advancing the window one element at a time, whilst keeping the window sorted & memorising which element should be deleted at the next step:
+We initialise the sliding window at the start of the series, and keep advancing the window one element at a time, whilst keeping the window sorted

 {% highlight go %}
-func movingMedian(series []Data, period int) []Data {
+func movingMedian(series internal.Metrics, period int) internal.Metrics {
-	res := make([]Data, len(series))
+	res := make(internal.Metrics, len(series))

-	initialWindow := make([]float64, 1, period)
-	initialWindow[0] = 0 // we need one extra element that will be ignored
+	window := make(SortedFloatSlice, 0, period-1)
 	for _, v := range series[:(period - 1)] {
-		initialWindow = append(initialWindow, v.Value)
+		window = append(window, v.Value)
 	}
-	queue := NewFixedSizeSortedQueue(initialWindow)
+	sort.Float64s(window)

 	median := float64(0)
 	for i, v := range series {
 		if i < period-1 {
 			median = math.NaN()
 		} else {
-			queue.Push(v.Value)
+			if i-period >= 0 {
-			median = queue.Sorted.Median()
+				window = window.Delete(series[i-period].Value)
 			}
+			window = window.Insert(v.Value)
+			median = window.Median()
+		}

-		res[i] = Data{
+		res[i] = internal.Metric{
+			Timestamp: v.Timestamp,
 			Value:     median,
-			Time:  v.Time,
 		}
 	}